-- under GPL3 licenses.
-Data and compiled programs with all dependencies for the reproduc- - tion of results in this manuscript are available as a self-contained docker image.
-All data, - tables and figures in this manuscript was generated directly from experimental results using - 67 the R package knitR.
+- tion of results in this manuscript are available as a self-contained docker image.
+All data, - tables and figures in this manuscript was generated directly from experimental results using - 66 the R package knitR.

-Materials and Methods
+67 Materials and Methods

-- The following sections give a high level overview about algorithms and datasets used for - this study.
+- The following sections give a high level overview about algorithms and datasets used for - 69 this study.
 In order to provide unambiguous references to algorithms and datasets, links to - source code and data sources are included in the text.